 Skin changes as we get older

-Hemosiderin staining occurs when red blood cells pass through the smallest blood vessels (capillaries).
-And when the red blood cells die, iron released from the hemoglobin is converted into hemosiderin and stored in the tissue beneath the skin.
+Haemosiderin staining occurs when red blood cells pass through the smallest blood vessels (capillaries).
+And when the red blood cells die, iron released from the haemoglobin is converted into haemosiderin and stored in the tissue beneath the skin.
 This shows up as a brown stain on the skin.
 Our skin naturally changes as we get older.
 It may lose its softness, elasticity and smoothness over time.
 However, you may notice more unusual changes such as brown staining on your lower legs above your ankles.

 Consider and observe

 Does your occupation involve you having to stand for long periods, are you tall or do you have a family history of varicose veins or leg ulcers.
 Do you have heavy aching legs after a long day’s work or notice swelling that is increasing or skin changes which may include brown reddish staining and dry itchy skin patches.
 Seek advice from your local pharmacy, practice nurse or GP as this could be the early signs of venous hypertension or insufficiency in the leg veins.

 Reddish brown staining on our lower legs is often caused by problems with the veins on our lower legs.
 This can happen when we have high pressure in the veins in the legs.
 This is known as venous hypertension / insufficiency.
 This happens when high pressure in our veins pushes blood into the skin tissue causing staining in the skin tissue.
 When skin is stained like this, it is very fragile and may break down or, if knocked, fail to heal as usual.

 Venous hypertension / insufficiency